Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis

-\paragraph{Training phase} Figure~\ref{fig:exp}A-B provides an overview of data acquisition to train muscle-tendon models.
-The subject viewed a screen with a Cartesian space whose axes were wrist joint positions (in \textit{Degrees}) for ulnar-radial deviation and flexion-extension respectively.
-During each trial, a visual cue moved along one of the axes and the subject had to move their wrist to match this cue, modulating their muscle impedance properties as needed.
-Notice that even when we are primarily activating a single DoF (e.g. flexion extension), there is some "unintentional" motion along the other DoF (e.g. ulnar-radial deviation).
-For this reason, despite focusing on the control of a single DoF (flexion-extension), we asked the subject (in the data collection phase) to perform also 15 repetitions of ulnar-radial deviation, so that we can observe the flexion-extension motion.
-Data (i.e., EMG signals, wrist position $\textbf{q}_{gt}$) from $15$ trials of each kind of motion (total of 30 trials) were collected.
+As shown in Figure~\ref{fig:exp}-A, the subject viewed a screen with Cartesian space axes corresponding to wrist joint positions (in \textit{Degrees}) for ulnar-radial deviation and flexion-extension respectively.
+During each trial, a visual cue moved along one of the axes and the subject had to move their wrist to proportionally match this cue.
+Each DoF motion is repeated 15 times, while the subject is instructed to perform the wrist motion while modulating the impedance properties of the muscles---see experimental protocol in Figure~\ref{fig:exp}-A. Even when we are primarily activating a single DoF (e.g., ulnar-radial deviation), there is some unintentional motion along the other DoF (i.e., flexion-extension).
+So, although we focus on the control of a single DoF (flexion-extension), we asked the subject (during data collection) to also perform repetitions of ulnar-radial deviation so that we could observe the indirect flexion-extension motion.
+Data (i.e., EMG signals, wrist position $\textbf{q}_{f}^{train}$) from $15$ trials of each kind of motion (i.e., 30 trials total) were collected.